 The Complainant argued that the 6% vacancy allowance used by the Respondent is not reflective of the level of vacancy being experienced by properties similar to the subject in south Calgary as of the valuation date July1, 2009.
 The Complainant proposed that this allowance should be 10% and introduced a number of third party reports In support of this recommendation.
 These reports were published by Avison Young, CB Richard Ellis and Colliers International and showed vacancy rates for suburban office space in the S.W and the S.E range from a low of 7.9% in Q2 to a high of 20.3% in Q3 of 2009.
 The majority of data reported showed vacancy rates in excess of 10% for mid year 2009.
 The Complainant's also provided 2008 third party reported vacancy rates to show that in 2008 the Respondent's assessed 3% closely matched these reports that year wherein the current year there is a significant spread.
 The Complainants had also completed their own study of suburban office vacancy in south Calgary which included 27 comparables showing a median vacancy rate of 9.66% as of July 1, 2009.
 The Respondent had pointed out that the Complainant's data included a building showing vacancy at 100%, however this building was still under construction as of July 1, 2009.
-In rebuttal to the Respondent's information the Complainant has prepared a further vacancy review document wherein the building under construction had been removed and ten other comparables had been added.
-This information captured approximately 54% of the total suburban office space in the southeast as reported by the Respondent and produced a vacancy rate of 9.68%.
-This value was determined by totalling the available space in all of the comparable properties listed (2,142,574 sq. ft.) and dividing that number into the total vacant space in those buildings (207,395 sq. ft.) at July 1, 2009.
+When this occurrence is removed the median of the Complainant's comparables is 9.10% and the mean is 13.52%..

 The Respondents argued that the method and calculations applied by the Complainant to determine typical vacancy is not appropriate and that the correct method is to determine the vacancy level expressed as a percentage for each comparable building and then determine the median vacancy value for the array of comparables.
 In so doing the method reduces the impact of highs and lows thereby giving a truer picture of the typical vacancy experienced within the sample.
 The Respondent submitted a vacancy study prepared by the City of Calgary which included 92 suburban office buildings in south Calgary.
 The available rentable space in these buildings totalled to 3,953,735 sq. ft. and the vacant space in these buildings was reported to be 243,359 sq. ft..
 The median vacancy rate for the buildings in this study was 0% and the mean value was reported as 5.98%.
-The Respondents indicated that the median of 0% is the best indicator of value; however other information led them to apply a 6% vacancy rate for south Calgary suburban offices this year.
+The Respondents indicated that the median of 0% is the best indicator of value; however other information led the Assessor to apply a 6% vacancy rate for south Calgary suburban offices this year.
 The Complainant introduced several examples of buildings included in the Respondent's study that appeared not to be suburban office but perhaps retail or industrial in nature.
 The Complaint also argued that the Respondent did not provide the actual vacancy data for any of their comparables and therefore there was no way for the Complainant or the CARB to test this information.
 The Respondent indicated that this information is treated as confidential, however the Complainant argued that vacancy information should not be viewed as confidential as all owners advertise their vacant space and share this information openly.
-The Respondent argued that the market reports are not reliable and that the Respondent's review of the Complainant's initial study, along with the addition of eight other buildings in the southeast, provides a median value of 6.26% supporting the assessed value of 6%.
+The Respondent argued that the market reports are not reliable and that the Respondent's review of the Complainant's initial study, along with the addition of eight other buildings in the southeast, provides a median value of 6.26% supporting the vacancy rate of 6%.